-Though there are specific applications where flanges and/or flange fittings are the only practical choice (particularly in larger, high pressure piping applications), flanges sometimes provide benefits to the piping system that traditional hydraulic fittings do not.
-For instance, in those larger OD applications flanges are often able to be connected to pipe (tube or hose) and component ports more easily than threaded fittings or adapters.
+Though there are specific applications where flanges and/or flange fittings are the only practical choice (particularly in larger, high-pressure piping applications), flange flanges sometimes provide benefits to the piping system that traditional hydraulic fitting types do not.
+For instance, in those larger OD applications, flanges are often able to be connected to pipe (tube or hose) and component ports more easily than threaded fittings or adapters.
 Most importantly, in many severe service applications on mobile construction equipment flanged connections are best for:

 - Hard to reach areas where flexibility is required, eliminating the need for adapters in the tube, pipe or hose line.

 - Large hose, tube or pipe connections where shock, vibration, high pressure and/or pressure surges are present, which could more easily damage a traditional large hydraulic fitting.

 - Making connections that allow for easy maintenance in rigid lines such as continuous pipes or metal tubes.

 - Reducing the chance of components becoming loose in rigorous hydraulic applications.